-The use of two different subprojects/variants of different gliders (one for each campaign) will be allowed, provided they come from the same original project (each can be subtly optimized for its respective mission).
+The use of two different subprojects/variants of different gliders (one for each campaign) will be allowed.
 In other words, for both campaigns of the Advanced class (Systems and Performance), the gliders used must be exactly the same in configuration and share the same aerodynamic, structural, and manufacturing project, that is, they must be composed of the same basic parts and manufactured equivalently.
 Only minor modifications will be accepted for possible optimization of the glider for its respective campaign, such as: installation of systems, wiring, and control surfaces for the Systems Campaign glider and another glider composed of the same basic structure and parts, but with possible simplifications more suitable for the Performance Campaign.
 The assessment of the correct mandatory use of the same project and the same primary structure for both campaigns will be made by a member of the Technical Committee who, armed with the glider blueprint (to be printed and provided by the team during the competition), will make the appropriate judgment of this requirement.
 In cases of base projects judged as different for both campaigns, the glider will be prohibited from flying.